Sanath1947/Happy_Birthday/README.md

 Before accessing the application, ensure you have the following installed:

 - [Node.js 18+](https://nodejs.org/) - JavaScript runtime
-- [AWS CLI](https://aws.amazon.com/cli/) - Command-line interface for AWS
-- [AWS SAM CLI](https://aws.amazon.com/serverless-sam-cli-install/) - Serverless Application Model CLI
 - npm or yarn package manager
+- Git for version control

 ### Local Development Access